MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-12-leverage-the-social-login.md

 4. Adapter meshes the data and returns JSON response to the client with the analysis.
 5. App displaying the results.

-## Some insights I have about of working with Java adapter
+## Some insights I have about working with Java Adapters

 ## Configuration
-Adapter configuration in console is great since you can change them with redeploying the adapter, and the changes affect immediately.
+Adapter configuration in console is great since you can change them without redeploying the adapter, and the changes affect immediately.
 ![Configuration in console]({{site.baseurl}}/assets/blog/2016-04-12-leverage-the-social-login/Configuration.png)
 Adding configuration is easy with the Java adapter.
 In the code sample I used configuration to maintain the credentials for the Watson services: